scnslabutsa/myhthelperEduContent/_episodes/DNS.md

 If you need help quitting smoking, here are some valuable resources that help you create a plan to quit smoking:

 * Quitxt: mobile texting program.
-Please text iquit for English or lodejo for Spanish to 844-332-2878
+Please text iquitmcc for English or lodejomcc for Spanish to 844-332-2878
 * Yesquit.org: phone counseling or online program
 * American Cancer Society [https://www.cancer.org/cancer/risk-prevention/tobacco/guide-quitting-smoking.html](https://www.cancer.org/cancer/risk-prevention/tobacco/guide-quitting-smoking.html): helpful information about smoking cessation (quitting smoking)
 * Smokefree.gov: text and online program